-The following deeds can be accomplished only by spending Nobility or Guile wyrd tokens; all tokens spent must be of the same type.
+The following deeds can be accomplished only by spending Nobility or Guile tokens.

 The Best You Can Be: The next roll you make—whether a d20 roll, a damage roll, or any other sort of roll that you attempt—automatically achieves the maximum result.
 If you use this on an attack roll, the attack is treated as a natural 20 (and so automatically hits) and you roll for critical confirmation as normal.
 This ability cannot be used on a critical confirmation roll.